 We use pytest, driving Selenium as our testing framework.
-Every PR will automatically run through our tests, and our test framework will alert you on Github if your PR doesn't pass all of them.
+Every PR will automatically run through our tests, and our test framework will alert you on GitHub if your PR doesn't pass all of them.
 If your PR fails a test, try to figure out whether or not you can update your code to make the test pass again, or ask for help.
 As a policy we will not accept a PR that fails any of our tests, and will likely ask you to add tests if your PR adds new functionality.
 Writing tests can be scary, but they make open-source contributions easier for everyone to assess.
 Take a moment and look through how we've written our tests, and try to make your tests match.
 If you are having trouble, we can help you get started on our test-writing journey.

 All code submissions should pass make lint.
-Python is checked with the default settings of flake8.
-C and Javascript are checked against the Mozilla style in clang-format.
+Python is checked with flake8, black and mypy.
+JavaScript is checked with prettier.
+C is checked against the Mozilla style in clang-format.